 - You can interpret lab results and adjust therapies accordingly in collaboration with the prescribing provider

-Infusion nurses work closely with bedside nurses, physicians, nurse practitioners, lab staff, and other members of the healthcare team.
+Infusion nurses work closely with bedside nurses, physicians, pharmacists, pharmacy technicians, and other members of the healthcare team.
 For this reason, infusion nurses should also possess excellent communication skills.